 Diversity includes, but is not limited to, gender, age, ethnicity and cultural background.
-The company is committed to diversity and recognises the benefits arising from employee and board diversity and the importance of benefiting from all available talent.
-Accordingly, the company has established a diversity policy which is provided to all staff with responsibility for recruitment.
+The Company is committed to diversity and recognises the benefits arising from employee and Board diversity and the importance of benefiting from all available talent.
+Accordingly, the Company has established a diversity policy which is provided to all staff with responsibility for recruitment.

 This diversity policy outlines requirements for the Board to develop measurable objectives for achieving diversity, and annually assess both the objectives and the progress in achieving those objectives.
-Accordingly, the Board has developed the following objectives regarding gender diversity and aims to achieve these objectives over the next few years as positions become vacant and appropriately qualified candidates become available:
+Accordingly, the Board has developed the following objectives regarding gender diversity and aims to achieve these objectives as positions become vacant and appropriately qualified candidates become available:

-Act tual Obje ectives
+Act ual Obje ctives

-2012 2013-2014
+20 2014

 No. % No. %

 Women on the Board - - - -

 Women in senior executive positions 1 50% 1 50%

-Women employees in the company 11 20% 18 25%
+Women employees in the Company 14 25% 18 25%